eliax1996/python-quickstart-repo/README.md

 Both the database connection and HTTP requests are also handled asynchronously, using the `asyncpg` library for the database and the `aiohttp` library for HTTP requests.

-Code quality is maintained through testing using the `pytest` library, and the CI/CD pipeline is managed through `Github Actions`, automatically triggered with each new commit to the repository.

 The configurations are loaded with the `pyyaml` and `pyaml-env` libraries, enabling the use of YAML-formatted files with environment variables as the configuration files.